sslab-gatech/winnie/README.md

 - Jinho Jung (@jjung63): harness synthesizer
 - Stephen Tong (@stong): fuzzer and forkserver

 As of January 2022, Winnie is no longer actively maintained.
 We recommend that users fork the project in case that continued development is desired.
+Pull requests are still welcome.